dmschulman/dmschulman.github.io/_projects/mutable-instruments-anushri.md

 Though it would take some time to build (I believe I clocked in at around 6 hours, taking my time at every step of the process), the Anushri appealed to me as it was a pseudo clone of the legendary [Roland SH-101](https://dmschulman.com/studio/gear/roland-sh-101.html) with a few extra tricks up its sleeve.
 The SH-101 was a highly sought after but realistically unobtainable synth for someone on a budget like me, second-hand prices would fetch up to $2,000 for something that retailed at $400 back in 1984.

 Most people had eventually taken to modifying their SH-101 with extra input jacks, additional LFO circuits, fuzz overdrive circuits to beef up the VCO, and other enhancements.
-The Anushri offered a lot of those improvements by design, as well as a built in lo-fi drum machine with a unique pattern generator.
+The Anushri offered a lot of those improvements by design, as well as a built-in lo-fi drum machine with a unique pattern generator.
 No costly hacks to a vintage instrument necessary, though if you wanted to, the Anushri's open-source nature allowed you to modify the synth to your heart's content!

 <figure>
   <a href="https://dmschulman.com/projects/img/anushri/mutable-instruments-anushri-build-2.jpg" title="Mutable Instruments Anushri main board and control board PCB" target="_blank">